WeblateOrg/weblate/docs/admin/projects.rst

 and :ref:`vcs-mercurial` and push support is turned off for these when this is empty.

+For linked repositories, this is not used and setting from linked component applies.

 .. seealso::

    See :ref:`vcs-repos` for more details on how to specify a repository URL and